 BECOME A CITIZEN SCIENTIST!

-In 2015, FWRI and the University of Florida launched a citizen science initiative in which trained volunteers assist biologists in surveying, tagging and resighting Florida’s nesting horseshoe crab populations utilizing a standardized scientific protocol.
-The program was so successful that we are expanding our efforts to a statewide level.
+In 2015, FWRI and the University of Florida launched a citizen science initiative which trained volunteers to assist biologists in surveying, tagging and resighting Florida’s nesting horseshoe crab populations using a standardized scientific protocol.
+The program has been so successful that FWC is expanding our efforts to a statewide level.

-Survey results will be published seasonally and will include number of animals sighted, tagged and resighted in a given area.
-View a sample of the program information and data gathered in the Cedar Key area.
+Survey results are published seasonally and include the number of animals sighted, tagged and resighted in a given area.
+View a sample of the program information and data gathered in the Cedar Key area from 2017.